alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

 - [fuel](/topic/business-tax/fuel-duty)
 - [tobacco](/topic/business-tax/tobacco-products-duty)

+##Customs duties

-^You won’t be charged duty if it come to under £7 and you won’t have to pay customs duty any goods under £135 (including postage, packaging and insurance).
+You'll be charged customs duty on imports over £135 (including postage, packaging and insurance). , unless the total duty payment due is under £7.

 You may be able to [set up a deferment account](/delay-paying-customs-duty-when-you-import-goods.html) with HMRC to delay paying customs duties.